oowretep/cse15l-lab-reports/lab3/lab3.md

 ```
 less +F technical/biomed/1468-6708-3-1.txt
 ```
 > Here I am looking to watch `technical/biomed/1468-6708-3-1.txt` if there are changes being made to it while viewing using `+F`.
 Currently, there are no changes, but as you can see from the image, `less` is watching for changes to be made.
+This could be useful for watching changes to documents happen at that time and monitoring those changes.

 ![Image](img/less5.png)